 Supplement Strategically

-Drink ½ your body weight in ounces of spring or filtered water per day.
-So if you are 130 pounds, drink 65 oz. per day before and apart from meals, so as not to dilute your digestive juices.
+Drink half your body weight in ounces of spring or filtered water per day.
+Herbal tea counts too!
+So if you are 130 pounds, sip 65 oz. throughout the day — away from food, so you don’t dilute needed stomach acid.
 Prepare by filling glass or stainless steel containers each morning so you know you’re on track.

 Go Keto Periodically